flux-cc/r6-recoil/README.md

 ---

-### Help Needed!
-- Currently requesting different value lists for other resolutions, aspect ratios, and more!

 :wave: This repo is maintained by [@ffluxxus](https://github.com/ffluxxus).
 If you see anything wrong or missing, please [file an issue](https://github.com/ffluxxus/r6-norecoil/issues/new/choose)! :+1:
 😔 This repo cannot continue with updates until I purchase the hardware needed to use all the features.